 2. The Pros and Cons of Being Extra Busy

 The cons of being overly busy are, I think, pretty obvious.
 One is that I am not reading as carefully as I normally do, so I am falling behind a little and I feel uncomfortable with that.
 Another is that it is hard to get basic chores done.
 For example, I now order my groceries from Peapod delivery service because I don’t have time to go to the store when it is open.
-Another con is that I am in class, or studying, or at rehearsal all day; from 9am to 9pm, I rarely have a break that lasts for more than twenty minutes.
-I never make it to the gym anymore, and my diet consists of frozen meals supplemented with produce and snacks.
+Another con is that I am in class, or studying, or at rehearsal all day.
+From 9am to 9pm, I rarely have a break that lasts for more than twenty minutes.
+I never make it to the gym right now, and my diet consists of frozen meals supplemented with produce and snacks.
 This is completely exhausting, so getting enough sleep is crucial, but similarly hard to achieve.

 That, however, brings me to the pros of being extra busy: I am building so much stamina due to my schedule.
 My ability to concentrate for long hours has increased tenfold.
 My time management skills have been put to the test, revised, and perfected.
 If I will truly be ‘worked to death’ during my 2L year, I now feel that I will be able to rise to the challenge with experience under my belt.
 I also look forward to using these new skills to my advantage once Follies is over.
 Every upper class-person on Follies says that once the show is over, I will feel like I have more time than I know what to do with.
 I look forward to utilizing that time to delve into my classes and my moot court topic.
 (Because, I have to say, I really do enjoy the law – it is so interesting if you have time to mull over it.
 It’s really only a chore when you have to try and digest difficult concepts without enough time.)